UniversalDependencies/UD_Russian-SynTagRus/README.md

 * 2021-11-15 v2.9
   * Fixed remaining legacy validation errors.
   * Added enhanced relations other than gapping (gapping was already there).
+  * Added 409K words of data annotated between 2015 and 2020 (see above).

 * 2019-05-15 v2.4
   * enhanced representation fixed ('бы')